UCSOAR/SoarProtocolSubmodule/README.md

 # SoarProtocolSubmodule
-This repository will act as the template to create all avionics software projects.
-The template will come pre-integrated with SOAR Operating Systems (SOS)
+This repository will contain the message wrapping interface for data that is passed between different subsystems.
+An example of this would be Protocol Buffers.